rich-p-rich/starwars-hangman-p3/README.md

 ## Future development
-- In terms of coding: there are definitely places where I could consolidate my code to avoid repitition.
+- In terms of coding: there are definitely places where I could consolidate my code to avoid repetition.
 For example, it would be possible to merge the code for Clue1 and Clue2, and I think the code for the end-game screen could be consolidated to help maintainability.
-This would be my priority if I come back to this game.
+This consolditation of my code would be my priority if I come back to this game.
 - In terms of gameplay, the next step would be to add difficulty levels, with the hardest being limiting the player to a total number of correct and incorrect guesses, rather than, as here, a situation in which correct guesses are not counted.
 This would make the game more challenging.
 - I would like to update the leaderboard to count the total number of guesses per successful game, as well as the 'remaining attempts' (i.e. remaining wrong guesses) which is currently counted.
 - I would also specify how many attempts were available to the player, e.g. was it a game with 10 available attempts, or just 6